christheblog/genetic-algorithm-oz/README.md

 P|_ = {List.dropWhile {GA.evolve Pop NextFn} fun {$ P} {GA.bestBy P FitnessFn}.1 < Threshold end}
 ```

-The library doesn't assume anything about the representation of the individual you are using, or how the next population is computed.
+The library doesn't assume anything about the representation of the individuals, or how the next population is computed.
 This gives full freedom to represent the individuals and next generation computation as you want.
 The library could easily be extended with a genetic programming module for instance (where individuals would be S-expression for instance)